openstack-archive/infra-manual/doc/source/creators.rst

 containing the normal core group, with permission to +2 changes.

-Libraries for official projects should be configured so the ``library-release`` team has tagging rights.

-Other official projects should be configured so that tagging rights use the default settings, allowing the "``Release Managers``" team to push tags.
+Release management of official projects is handled by the Release Management team through the ``openstack/releases`` repository, the default settings allow the "``Release Managers``" team to push tags and create branches.

 For unofficial projects, a second "<projectname>-release" team should be created and populated with a small group of the primary maintainers